Tomato Chutney or Sauce, Fresh - 2

 Transfer to bottles or jars when cold and keep in the fridge.
 It is not suitable for long term bottling.
 You can put it in suitable containers and freeze.

 Serve cold, with savoury snacks like Meat Samosa, Vegetable Samosa, Vegetable Pakora/Fritters, Cheese Pakora/Fritters, Vegetable Sausage Rolls, and even ordinary crackers.
-It is lovely poured like a sauce over things like jacket potatoes, steamed/grilled fish, steamed courgettes etc., to name a few things.
+It is lovely poured like a sauce over things like jacket potatoes, pasta, steamed/grilled fish, steamed courgettes etc., to name a few things.

 You can adjust the taste to sweeter, hotter or sharper, by adding more chillies, sugar or lemon juice respectively.